tytydraco/yessleep/out/I_remembered_a_spooky_picture_my_sister_took_when_I_was_a_kid_I_should_have_forgotten_about_it.md

 Lately, I've felt empty.
-I'm not sure if it's just the current state of things, having just lost my career over a drunken bar fight, or if it's the generations of unaddressed mental illness on my father's side catching up with me.
-I always figured it would rear its ugly head one of these days, I just hoped that it would be later down the line.
+I'm not sure if it's just the current state of things, having just lost my career over a drunken bar fight, or having so recently lost my closest friends.

 Time moves slower and slower, and I just exist, waiting for the inevitability of death.
 I think that's why I'm here, today.
 Like a shitty coping mechanism.